PCI Safeguarding Children (ROI) Procedures

 Reporting

-You will find details of who to report to on the Tusla website at www.tusla.ie/get-in-touch/ and through the following means:
+You will find details of who to report to on the Tusla website at www.tusla.ie/get-in-touch/duty-social-work-teams/ and through the following means:

 If you are in any doubt about reporting, contact Tusla for advice.
-The Mandated Person and the Designated Liaison Person can seek informal advice from Tusla Dedicated Contact Point in the young person’s area if usure about the threshold for reporting.
+The Mandated Person and the Designated Liaison Person can seek informal advice from Tusla Dedicated Contact Point in the young person’s area if unsure about the threshold for reporting.

 The Mandated Person should ensure that they advise the Designated Liaison Person of the Tusla referral either after it is made or through a joint report.